Journey to Womanhood

 Remembering to listen to ourselves..

-Journey to Womanhood supports a way of listening that many of us learned early in life, but often lose touch with as we grow older, particularly in the presence of attraction, intimacy, or pressure.
+Journey to Womanhood supports reconnecting with a way of listening that many of us lose touch with as we grow older, especially in moments of attraction, intimacy, or pressure.

-By learning to notice what brings a sense of aliveness, connection, and rightness, alongside what feels constricting, confusing, or depleting, women can begin to develop self-trust and inner clarity.
-This kind of listening forms the basis for healthy boundaries, respectful relationships, and choices that are rooted in the body rather than expectation, approval, or fear of loss.
+By learning to notice what brings a sense of aliveness, connection, and rightness, alongside what feels constricting, confusing, or depleting, women can develop self-trust and inner clarity.
+This kind of listening forms the foundation for healthy boundaries, respectful relationships, and choices rooted in the body.

 “When women lose touch with their real selves, the harmony of the world ceases to exist and destruction sets in.
 It is therefore crucial that women everywhere make every effort to rediscover their fundamental nature, for only then can we save this world.”
 (Amma)